uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 - b) Random Forest
 - c) Convolutional Neural Network (CNN)

 The dataset in this study is large enough (with hundreds of thousands of entries), so an advantage could be taken from this by dividing it into training and validation datasets.
-Another option derives from the fact that the IDOT's crash databases from different years are also freely available online on .csv format.
+Another option derives from the fact that the IDOT's crash databases for different years are also freely available online in .csv format.
 Therefore, additional hundreds of thousands of entries could be used for validation (e.g. the data from the years immediately before the ones selected for building the dataset of this report, such as the 2016 dataset).
 This way, the full dataset could be used to train and build the model, and the validation datasets will afterwards be useful to decide on the appropriate model parameters needed to achieve the optimal model accuracy.

 Since machine learning algorithms are generally unable to work with categorical data when fed directly into the model, there is a need to convert our independent variables (inputs):RoadSurfaceCond,:RoadDefects,:LightingCond and :WeatherCond into numbers, and the same will be required for our output variable since it will also be categorical (:CrashSeverity).
 The task of assigning numerical values to make use of them has to be handled with the aim of avoiding undesired biases in the assignment process.
 If we assigned a float or a integer value, our machine learning model may wrongly allocate a higher weight to variables with higher values, affecting the accuracy of the prediction model.
 To avoid this issue, we will encode our categorical features as one-hot numeric arrays, a technique that is presented hereafter.